KensoDev/Kick-the-tires/README.md

 The logic behind this is that a user is used to everything he/she has on the computer so no need  to block them with an unfamiliar environment.

 ## Concept
-The concept is to actually build something, not asking theoretical questions like "How controllers work", it's asking people to build things
+The concept is to actually build something, not asking theoretical questions like "How controllers work", it's asking people to build things and see how they work, think, learn and solve problems.

 Things that you can interact with, see the code, see the specs/tests and evaluate the developer MUCH better.